xunker/middleman-target/README.md

 Please see /examples for a working usage example.

+# Contributing

+If there is any thing you'd like to contribute or fix, please:

+  * Fork the repo
+  * Make your changes
+  * Add Cucumber tests for any new functionality
+  * Verify all existing tests work properly
+  * Make a pull request

+The Cucumber features for this project assume the gem is installed, so to make any changes you will need to build and install the gem locally with your changes.

 # Misc

 The middleman-target gem is Copyright 2012-2013 Matthew Nielsen, distributed under the MIT License.